-Garden rooms are a practical alternative to moving house or building an extension.
-A building in the garden can make a new living space for your family.
-Some points to think about, before committing to a garden room: –
+Garden rooms are a practical alternative to moving house or building an extension and will provide a new living space for your family.
+Some points to think about: –

 Expand your living space:

-Situations where it’s worth considering building a detached garden room:
+Situations where it’s worth considering building a detached room:

 - You can’t extend your house because it’s terraced or listed.